“Possession” has a precise definition under California law. It is broader than what we normally think of as possession.

 Example: The police arrest Andy on suspicion of driving under the influence (DUI) of drugs.
 A search reveals several Vicodin in Andy’s pocket.
 The cops arrest him for possession of a controlled substance, as well as the DUI.24

 However, Andy has a prescription for Vicodin to treat a chronic back problem.
 When he produces proof of the prescription, the prosecutor drops the possession charge.25

 You didn’t have control of the item

 Example: Jonathan and Kristen share a house.
 The police have a warrant to search the premises for child pornography.
 The police take a computer from the house, but it is password protected.
 After they bypass the protection, they find images of naked boys masturbating.
-They arrest Jonathan for possessing child pornography in violation of Penal Code 311.11.
+They arrest Jonathan for possessing child pornography in violation of Penal Code 311.11 PC.

 Jonathan contends, however, that the computer belongs to Kristen and he doesn’t have the password.
 Because the prosecutor can’t prove otherwise, the charges against Jonathan are dropped.